ohenley/ib-ada/readme.md

 ## Limitations
 Only works for stocks and provides a minimum viable interface to the TWS/IB Gateway for a typical trading bot.
 Complete but no fancy, namely:

-- accounts informations (account ids and different balance types)
+- accounts information (account_ids and different balance types)
 - positions
 - profit and loss for positions
 - open orders